Valentine9594/NeoSTORE_SwiftUI/README.md

 # NeoSTORE_SwiftUI
-Building a sample store application using SwiftUI.
+Building a sample furniture store application using SwiftUI.